Lookyan/autohelm/README.md

 Key features:

-- Watch to your project files
+- Watch your project files
 - Automatic docker image rebuild
 - Automatic helm deploy to your local minikube
 - Automatic attach to particular container in new deployment